-1. She took up swimming to strengthen her legs.
+1. She took up swimming to strengthen her legs

 Annette Kellerman (sometimes spelled Kellermann) was born in Sydney, Australia, on 6 July 1886.
 Her legs were very weakened by rickets as a young child so she wore painful steel braces to help strengthen them.
 At age six, her parents enrolled in swimming classes to further strengthen her legs.

-2. She set records as a competitive swimmer.
+2. She set records as a competitive swimmer

 3. She was a natural-born performer.

-In addition to competitive swimming, she gave swimming and diving demonstrations.
+In addition to competitive swimming, Annette gave swimming and diving demonstrations.
 She was a mermaid at Princess Court entertainment center in Melbourne.
 She also swam with the fish at the Exhibition Aquarium.
 She also dove from spectacular heights at the Melbourne Theatre in a scene from The Breaking of the Drought.

 4. She popularized what was to become synchronized swimming by performed in the first water ballet.

-It took place at the New York Hippodrome in 1907.
+Annette thrilled crowds when she performed in a giant fish tank at the New York Hippodrome in 1907.
 Her underwater artistry inspired Isadora Duncan’s modern dance style.
 (Australia.gov.au)

 5. She changed the way we view swimming by changing what we wear to swim!